hcxxstl/hcxxstl/index.md

 ## **SELECTED RESEARCHES & COURSE PROJECTS**
 ---
+**Big Data Processing using Spark and Kafka**
+*Advisor: Dr. Zaid Al-Ars*
+*Sept.
+2020 - Nov.
+2020*
+-	Developed an application to process OpenStreetMap (OSM) data using Spark in Scala and improved its scalability
+-	Packaged the application and deployed it on Amazon EMR clusters to process the entire OSM data set (76 GB)
+-	Implemented a streaming application to filter and count records using Kafka Streams DSL and Processor API

+**SystemC Neural Network**
+*Advisor: Dr. Ir.
+Rene van Leuken*
+*May.
+2020 - Jul.
+2020*
+-	Implemented a one-layer artificial neural network (ANN) on SystemC Virtual Platform (SCVP) in SystemC and C++
+-	Optimized hardware resource usage of this design by replacing fix point numbers with integers
+-	Optimized the weight update algorithms by implementing backpropagation, which achieved an accuracy of 81% identifying the MNIST digits on the single layer structure with limited training set (64 images)

 **Design of Time-to-Digital Convertor (TDC)**
 *Advisor: Dr. Morteza Alavi*
 *Feb.
 2020 - Apr.
 2020*